Skelly0/Publicia/documentation/Publicia Documentation.md

 -   **Document Content**: Ensure relevant information exists and is well-structured in the knowledge base.
 -   **Hybrid Search Weights**: Adjust the embedding vs. BM25 weights in `.env` if results seem skewed towards semantic or keyword matches inappropriately.
 -   **Reranking Settings**: Experiment with `RERANKING_MIN_SCORE` and `RERANKING_FILTER_MODE`.
 A `strict` filter might be too aggressive, while `topk` might return irrelevant results.
--   **Contextual Retrieval**: Use `/export_prompt` to check if the AI-generated context for relevant chunks is accurate.
-If not, consider regenerating embeddings for those documents.
 -   **Embeddings**: Consider regenerating embeddings (`/regenerate_embeddings`) if you suspect issues or after significant code changes.

 #### Model Errors